llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

     * `-Wopenacc-omp-atomic-in-teams`
     * `-Wno-error=openacc-omp-atomic-in-teams`
     * `-Wno-openacc-omp-atomic-in-teams`
     * These warnings diagnose use of the above OpenMP extension only when the nesting is lexical.
 Dynamic cases are not diagnosed by Clacc's compiler.
 * Translation Options
+    * None.

+### `tile` Clause in Gang-Redundant Mode ###

+* OpenACC Features Affected
+    * `tile` clause on sequential `loop` construct
+* OpenMP Extension Employed
+    * `tile` construct strictly nested in `target teams` region (not permitted in OpenMP 5.2)
+* OpenACC Semantics Required
+    * OpenACC 3.3 permits a sequential `loop` construct with a `tile` clause in gang-redundant mode.
+This case occurs when a sequential `loop` construct with a `tile` clause is encountered within a `parallel` region and there is no partitioned `loop` region nested in between.
+    * Clacc strictly nests OpenMP's `tile` construct within a `target teams` region to implement the case that an OpenACC sequential `loop` construct with a `tile` clause appears in gang-redundant mode.
+* Diagnostic Options
+    * `-Wopenacc-omp-tile-in-teams`
+    * `-Wno-error=openacc-omp-tile-in-teams`
+    * `-Wno-openacc-omp-tile-in-teams`
+    * These warnings diagnose use of the above OpenMP extension only when the nesting is lexical.
+Dynamic cases are not diagnosed by Clacc's compiler.
+* Translation Options